-Sporting estates firm Bell Ingram shoots true with Holyrood Partnership in rural lifestyle magazine
+Sporting estates firm Bell Ingram shoots true with Holyrood PR in rural lifestyle magazine

 Bell Ingram’s Sporting Lets division has scored a hit in the Scotland’s rural lifestyle magazine Country Lifestyle on September 27th due to the unusual shortage in grouse numbers this season leading to an abnormal increase in the numbers opting to shoot for partridge.

 The newly established Sporting Lets department – which offers Scottish sporting estates an instant platform to reach a wide audience in order to publicize their various packages, accommodation and special offers – reported the cancellation of a number of grouse shooting days due to the poor breeding season in 2011.

 Although differing in some respects to grouse shooting, opting for driven partridge shoots offers many similar rewards and still delivers a stimulating challenge.
 Although the partridge season starts later in the year, on September 1st rather than the Glorious 12th of August, many who saw their grouse shoots cancelled have jumped at the chance to shoot for partridge.